 “Engineering is important to me.
 I want to make a real difference.”

-Sound familiar?
-Here at the College of Engineering, our undergrads can have an important—and immediate—impact by inspiring the next generation of young engineers.
-Through the Technology Innovation Scholars Program, they can get training and pay to work directly with middle school and high school students, opening their eyes to the role of engineers in society.
+At BU’s College of Engineering, undergraduate students can have an important and immediate impact by inspiring the next generation of young engineers.
+Through the Technology Innovation Scholars Program (TISP), they can get training and pay to work directly with middle school and high school students, opening their eyes to the role of engineers in society.
 Undergrads can also pursue a dual degree in engineering and teaching through the STEM Educator-Engineer Program.

 TISP has made significant strides since its founding in January 2011, and is growing all the time.
 Trained Inspiration Ambassadors have:

 - Increased in number by 150% to more than 60 undergraduate engineering students involved.

 - Reached 24,000 K-12 students in 27 states and 9 countries.

 - Mentored 35 high school FIRST® Robotics teams.